aim-msds-pt-2025b/4de89279943ea0e42ef94b23123347ac714c2e6b47774d13be052f8c7e4031ab_foreign_student_placement/README.md

 ### Docker Integration

 #### Dockerfile
-Our Dockerfile is based on the official `python:3.12-slim` image to keep the build lightweight while providing full Python support.
-We copy our ML pipeline code (`src/`) and the Airflow deployment files (`deploy/airflow/`) into the container.
+My Dockerfile is based on the official `python:3.12-slim` image to keep the build lightweight while providing full Python support.
+We copy my ML pipeline code (`src/`) and the Airflow deployment files (`deploy/airflow/`) into the container.
 Inside the container, we install all Python dependencies listed in `pyproject.toml`, ensuring that the exact versions we tested locally are reproduced in every build.
 Finally, we set the container’s entrypoint to launch Airflow (either the webserver or the scheduler), so that when the container starts it automatically initializes the Airflow component without any additional commands.

 #### Building the Image
-To build our custom Airflow image, we run:
+To build my custom Airflow image, we run:

 ```bash
 docker-compose build
 ```

-This reads the `docker-compose.yml` which references our Dockerfile, pulls the base Python image, installs all dependencies, and packages our code into a ready-to-run Airflow container.
-Because the build context includes our `pyproject.toml`, any change to dependencies will trigger a rebuild of the environment layer.
+This reads the `docker-compose.yml` which references my Dockerfile, pulls the base Python image, installs all dependencies, and packages my code into a ready-to-run Airflow container.
+Because the build context includes my `pyproject.toml`, any change to dependencies will trigger a rebuild of the environment layer.

 **Running Containers**
 We use `docker-compose up -d` to spin up three services: